Shattuck Labs (NASDAQ:STTK) Shares Gap Down to $21.40

-Shattuck Labs, Inc. (NASDAQ:STTK) shares gapped down prior to trading on Wednesday .
+Shattuck Labs, Inc. (NASDAQ:STTK)’s share price gapped down before the market opened on Wednesday .
 The stock had previously closed at $21.40, but opened at $20.48.
 Shattuck Labs shares last traded at $20.48, with a volume of 100 shares trading hands.

-Separately, Zacks Investment Research cut Shattuck Labs from a “hold” rating to a “sell” rating in a report on Wednesday, August 18th.
-One investment analyst has rated the stock with a sell rating and six have given a buy rating to the company’s stock.
-According to data from MarketBeat, Shattuck Labs currently has an average rating of “Buy” and an average price target of $45.60.
+Separately, Zacks Investment Research lowered Shattuck Labs from a “hold” rating to a “sell” rating in a research note on Wednesday, August 18th.
+One research analyst has rated the stock with a sell rating and six have issued a buy rating to the company’s stock.
+According to data from MarketBeat.com, the company presently has a consensus rating of “Buy” and a consensus price target of $45.60.

 Shattuck Labs, Inc, a clinical-stage biotechnology company, develops therapeutics for the treatment of cancer and autoimmune disease in the United States.
 The company's lead product candidate is SL-172154, which is in Phase 1 clinical trial for the treatment of ovarian, fallopian tube, and peritoneal cancers.